automl/amltk/CONTRIBUTING.md

 ```

-Great, by adding the restriction that our class can not be changed, we
+Great!
+By adding the restriction that our class can not be changed, we
 actually simplify the interface and introduce new functionality by
 turning our `Timer` into more of a `Stopwatch` where multiple durations
 can be retrieved.
 Notice how it's now quite difficult to misuse the class